thehapax/bitshares.foundation/imprint.md

     Netherlands
     KVK nummer: 66190169

 Our offices are open to BTS holders at any time.
-Visit us at
+Visit us any time.

-    Stichting Bitshares Blockchain Foundation
-    Business Innovation Campus (BIC) De Gasfabriek
-    Zutphenseweg 6b
-    7418 AJ Deventer
-    The Netherlands

 If you would like to reach out to us digitally, you can write us via [mail](mailto:info@bitshares.foundation).